BenBenCHAK/HKUST_SmartCarSimulator/README.md

 └── smart_car.py
 ```

-The "lib" directory contains both C++ and Python libraries for the client side to get the image from the car in the server side and control the car as needed.
+The "lib" directory contains both external C++ and Python libraries for the client side to get the image from the car in the server side and control the car as needed.

 The "src" directory contains 3D materials and textures for the car simulation.

-To run the server, just run "smart_car.py", which includes the module "smart_car_server.py" inside.
+In the root directory:
+- "smart_car.py" is the server file that you need to start for simulation;

-In the root directory, "simulation.cpp" is a **quickstart** demo code for the library's usage.
-The "simulation_gui.cpp" is an optional tester code for testing if the images are correctly received, with the aid of the SDL2 library.
-As for the "makefile", it is a reference for you to compile the C++ source codes into executables.
+- "simulation.cpp" is a **quickstart** demo code for the library's usage, so feel free to **modify**;
+- "simulation_gui.cpp" is an optional tester code for testing if the images are correctly received, with the aid of the SDL2 library;
+- "makefile" helps you compile the C++ source codes into executables, so **modify** it if you need;
+- "SDL2.dll" is an essential DLL file for the SDL library;
+- ".gitignore" is a file to tell git to ignore certain files / directories.

 ### Starting both the server and client simultaneously